Tangerinez/state-park-react-app/README.md

 - Currently, the filtered list does NOT work.
 The intent is to have the user click on a state park in the filtered list, and for the list to zoom in on that state park's location.
 - Some spacing issues with text elements
+- Positioning of filtered list is only good for one viewport size - need time to fix positioning of that element.
 - The filtered list currently displays all of the state parks if the user inputs a value, and then deletes all of his/her inputs.
 However, the reset button does eliminate this problem.